Regional Growth & Economic Development

 Background

-Economic growth in St. Louis City and North St. Louis County depends on investment in infrastructure, workforce development, small businesses, transportation, and neighborhood revitalization.
-Many communities in Missouri’s First District continue to face barriers tied to disinvestment, aging infrastructure, job access gaps, and rising costs of living.
+The St. Louis Region is a sleeping giant that will awaken by economic growth.
+This growth depends on investment in infrastructure, workforce development, small businesses, transportation, and neighborhood revitalization.
+Many communities in Missouri’s First District continue to face barriers stemming from disinvestment, aging infrastructure, job access gaps, and the rising cost of living.
 Congressman Bell believes economic development should create opportunities for working families while strengthening local businesses, improving public infrastructure, and attracting long-term investment to the region.

 - Increase federal investment in St. Louis infrastructure